Neil Sedaka: Mid-1960s

-The year 1962 was one of the most important of Sedaka's career, with "Breaking Up Is Hard To Do" reaching No. 1 and "Next Door to an Angel" reaching No. 5.
-After this his popularity began to wane and his 1963 singles enjoyed only moderate success: "Alice In Wonderland" (No. 17), "Let's Go Steady Again" (No. 26), "The Dreamer" (No. 47), and "Bad Girl" (No. 33).
-"Bad Girl" was Sedaka's last Top 40 hit in the U.S. until 1974.
+The year 1962 was one of the most important of Sedaka's career, with "Breaking Up Is Hard to Do" reaching No. 1 and "Next Door to an Angel" reaching No. 5.
+After this his popularity began to wane and his 1963 singles enjoyed only moderate success: "Alice in Wonderland" (No. 17), "Let's Go Steady Again" (No. 26), "The Dreamer" (No. 47), and "Bad Girl" (No. 33).
+"Bad Girl" was Sedaka's last top 40 hit in the U.S. until 1974.

-In 1964 Sedaka's career began a sharp decline, hastened by The Beatles' arrival on the radio and TV, and the rest of the so-called British Invasion.
+In 1964, Sedaka's career began a sharp decline, hastened by the Beatles' arrival on the radio and TV, and the rest of the British Invasion.
 When describing the Beatles' effect on his career in the mid-1960s, Sedaka put it brusquely: "The Beatles—not good!"
 He would later describe it in 2023: "after five years of hits... the bottom fell out."
 From 1964 to 1966, only three of his singles cracked the Hot 100: "Sunny" (No. 86, 1964), "The World through a Tear" (No. 76, 1965), and "The Answer to My Prayer" (No. 89, 1965).
-His other singles from this era—"The Closest Thing To Heaven", "I Hope He Breaks Your Heart", "Let The People Talk", "The Answer Lies Within" and "We Can Make It If We Try"—all missed the Hot 100, the same fate since Sedaka's third U.S. single for RCA Victor, and became commercial failures.
+His other singles from this era—"The Closest Thing to Heaven", "I Hope He Breaks Your Heart", "Let the People Talk", "The Answer Lies Within", and "We Can Make It If We Try"—all missed the Hot 100, the same fate as Sedaka's third U.S. single for RCA Victor, and became commercial failures.

-To make matters worse, RCA Victor refused to release his new recording, "It Hurts to Be in Love", because he had not recorded at their own studios, as stipulated by his contract.
-Sedaka attempted another recording of this song in RCA's studios, but the results were unsatisfactory.
+To make matters worse, RCA Victor refused to release his then-new recording, "It Hurts to Be in Love", because he had not recorded the song at their own studios, as stipulated by his contract.
+Sedaka attempted another recording of this song in the RCA Victor studios, but the results were unsatisfactory.
 Howard Greenfield and Helen Miller, the song's co-writers, offered it instead to Gene Pitney.
 Pitney took the existing musical track, replacing Sedaka's lead vocal track with his own.
 Everything else was Sedaka, including his own arrangement and backing vocals, piano-playing, and usual female backup singers.
 Pitney ended up with a No. 7 hit for himself and his record label, Musicor, in 1964.
-Further exacerbating his situation, he discovered that his stepfather and manager had been squandering the savings he had accrued from his years of success.
+Further exacerbating his situation, Sedaka discovered that his stepfather and manager had been squandering the earnings he had accrued from his years of success.